splunk-soar-connectors/falconsandbox/release_notes/unreleased.md

 **Unreleased**
-* fixed errors and added check for no verdict when hunting files [PAPP-33741]
+* Fixed errors and added check for no verdict when hunting files [PAPP-33741]